mattischrome/blogischrome/_posts/2013-01-31-album-digest-january-2013.markdown

 date: "2013-01-31"
 title: "Album Digest, January 2013"
 categories: Music
-tags: [Music, Album Digest, January, Everything Everything, Frank Ocean, Nelly Furtado]
+tags: [Music, Album Digest, January, Everything Everything, Frank Ocean, Nelly Furtado, Thirteen]
 ---

 Only one of this month three albums was actually released this month.
 Nelly Furtado's Mi plan was actually released over three years ago - I only discovered it last year when I wrote [the September album digest](album-digest-september-2012) following the release of "The Spirit Indestructible", or it might have been when I wrote about ["Folklore"](uc20) at around the same time.